top of page

 Casting

-At Interface Orthotics, we often use plaster of paris (POP) or fibreglass plaster to take a cast to make a copy of your limb.
-We then use this to help custom make your device.
+At Interface Technology, we often use plaster of paris (POP) or fiberglass to take a cast to make a copy of your limb or residual limb.
+We then use this to custom-make your device.
 These appointments can get a little messy, so keep this in mind when you get dressed for the day!
 We also use 3D scanning for some of our appointments (especially for plagiocephaly and scoliosis related casting).

 Fitting